marekrozmus/react-swipeable-list/README.md

 Type: `boolean` (optional, default: `false`)

-Changes behaviour of `IOS` list type.
+Changes behavior of `IOS` list type.
 When `true` and swipe is done beyond `threshold` and released the action is triggered.

 <img src="docs/ios_fullswipe_on.gif"></img>